"The number one name in the number two business"

 Sewage treatment plants treat sewage waste, usually by settling out solids and then providing aeration to the wastewater, allowing bacteria or micro-organisms to live and thrive within the plant, breaking down and digesting the waste.
 When working correctly, sewage treatment plants can provide a final water quality suitable for discharge straight to a watercourse (subject to obtaining permission from The Environment Agency).

 Again, they require regular removal of sewage waste solids and servicing to keep them in optimum working order.
 As with a septic tank, the frequency of sewage treatment plant emptying at your premises in Shrewsbury or Whitchurch depends on its usage and the make and model of the plant.

 Both septic tanks and sewage treatment plants will benefit from bacterial treatment, to replenish and maintain the micro-organisms within the system and help protect them from the harmful effects of household chemicals.
 We offer Biotreat365, an annual supply of bacteria, designed to treat and support domestic drainage systems.

-We have 40 years of experience emptying septic tanks as well as clearing blocked drains.
+We have 40 years of experience emptying septic tanks for both commercial and domestic clients.
 Utilising the latest equipment, we can solve all your septic tank-related problems.
 John Reeves Waste Management empty and maintain all makes and models of septic tanks, sewage treatment plants and cesspools.

 John Reeves Waste Management provide trouble-free emptying and maintenance services for off-mains drainage systems in Stafford, Staffordshire, Shrewsbury, Whitchurch and throughout the region.
 If you would like to find out more about our services, are looking for some expert advice, or would like to receive a free quotation, simply call us on 0800 3587 455.